 DEM's mission is to serve as the hub for energy management for City government operations, from energy procurement to performance tracking, improved operations & maintenance, and building retrofits.
 DEM's long-term goals are to 1) ensure clean, reliable energy to support City operations, and 2) reduce greenhouse gas emissions of operations.

 In addition to procuring energy services and managing the City's energy budget, DEM oversees the City's energy efficiency initiatives.
 DEM is leading the effort to accomplish the City's ambitious goal of reducing its energy consumption and greenhouse gas (GHG) emissions 30% by 2017 (30 x 17), as described in New York City's long-term sustainability plan, PlaNYC.
-See the Municipal Energy Use & GHG Emissions page to learn more.
+See the GHG Emissions Reduction page to learn more.

-Read about examples of the City's energy efficiency projects on the Case Study page.
+Read about examples of the City's energy efficiency projects in the Programs & Projects section.